NCAR/aircraft_config_edit/README.md

+# As of 2022, RAF has chosen not to maintain this tool.
+New analog cards mean configedit would require significant refactoring to be fully functional.
+Going forward, the nidas config file is hand edited by the RAF SEs.

 # configedit

 The configuration editor, 'configedit', is a Qt based application that allows visualization of a nidas/nimbus configuration (e.g. default.xml) file.